We work to reduce injury, death, and property loss by providing fire prevention and safety education based on national, state, and local data.

 - Use fireworks outdoors only.

-- Light only one firework at a time & move away quickly.
+- Light only one firework at a time and move away quickly.

-- Always remember — do not throw fireworks or hold them in your hand.
+- Never throw fireworks or hold them in your hand.

 - Use only legal fireworks.